Operation Mongoose: Planning

 The Anti-Castro Revolutionary Council, consisting of a group of Cubans, released a press statement at a conference in New York City on March 22, 1961.
-The press statement announced the unification of forces against Castro and outlining the platform of their mission.
-The objectives consisted of overthrowing the “Communist tyranny which enslaves the people of Cuba.”
+The press statement announced the unification of forces against Castro and outlined the platform of their mission.
+The objectives consisted of overthrowing the "Communist tyranny which enslaves the people of Cuba."
 The press statement listed the prerogatives for agrarian policy, economic policy, systems of law, education reform, military structure, etc. It was a comprehensive plan.
 The press statement was implemented as another propaganda tool that the CIA felt could further their mission.

 There were prerequisites for those recruited and enlisted by the CIA: they must be pro-Western, anti-Communist, politically neutral and capable of gathering other Cuban support.
 Specific goals were identified for Cubans on-boarded to the Cuban Opposition Front, the principal goal is to restore the 1940 Cuban constitution.
 The Cuban Opposition Front's purpose can be summarized as 1) to act as a beacon to attract other anti-Castro groups, 2) to serve as a scapegoat in case covert operations were discovered, and 3) to act as a potential replacement to Castro after his fall.
 For the Cuban Operation, the CIA made a list of potential guerilla fighters within the Cuban provinces.
 There were seven groups consisting each of anywhere between 180 and over 4,000 possible defectors.
 They consisted of political prisoners and guerillas that the CIA believed could be convinced to enlist in the operations against Castro.
 In response to the Soviet Union's increasing amount of weaponry as well as a growing influence of the Communist Party in Cuba, as early as June 1960, there were 500 Cuban exiles being trained as paramilitary members in order to execute the Bay of Pigs invasion, with some of those exiles being trained in Panama.
 Due to a recent declassification of thousands of pages from the CIA in 2011 (50th anniversary of the Bay of Pigs Invasion), it is now known that the CIA task force in charge of the paramilitary assault knew the operation could not succeed without becoming an open invasion supported by the U.S. military.
 According to Peter Kornbluh, this was the most important revelation of the declassification of the official history of the CIA.

-On April 12, 1961 the CIA prepared a full report on the Cuban Operation that outlined its orientation and concept.
-The plot against Castro would be characterized by the appearance of a “growing and increasingly effective internal resistance, helped by the activities of defeated Cuban aircraft and by the infiltration of weapons and small groups of men.”
+On April 12, 1961, the CIA prepared a full report on the Cuban Operation that outlined its orientation and concept.
+The plot against Castro would be characterized by the appearance of a "growing and increasingly effective internal resistance, helped by the activities of defeated Cuban aircraft and by the infiltration of weapons and small groups of men."
 (Cuban Operation) The report further emphasized particular steps to be taken to achieve the appearance of internal revolution.
-Miro Cardona would give public statements accentuating that the U.S. Government was not involved and that any operations were performed by Cubans.
+Miro Cardona would give public statements accentuating that the U.S. government was not involved and that any operations were performed by Cubans.